storybookjs/ember/docs/builders/webpack.md

 <!-- prettier-ignore-end -->

-Finally, if your custom webpack config uses a loader that does not explicitly include specific file extensions via the `test` property, in that case, it is necessary to `exclude` the `.ejs` file extension from that loader.
+Finally, if your custom Webpack config uses a loader that does not explicitly include specific file extensions via the `test` property, in that case, it is necessary to `exclude` the `.ejs` file extension from that loader.

 If you're using a non-standard Storybook config directory, you should put `main.js` there instead of `.storybook` and update the `include` path to ensure it resolves to your project root.

 ### Using your existing config

-Suppose you have an existing webpack config for your project and want to reuse this app's configuration.
-In that case, you can import your main webpack config into Storybook's [`.storybook/main.js`](../configure/overview.md#configure-your-storybook-project) and merge both:
+Suppose you have an existing Webpack config for your project and want to reuse this app's configuration.
+In that case, you can import your main Webpack config into Storybook's [`.storybook/main.js`](../configure/overview.md#configure-your-storybook-project) and merge both:

 The following code snippet shows how you can replace the loaders from Storybook with the ones from your app's `webpack.config.js`: